principle-of-contradiction/principle-of-contradiction.github.io/index.md

 ## Physics

-[We have described physics](#all_the_things) as "things that are described not-only-by-definition", which contrasts with metaphysics which we described as "things that are described only by definition."
+[Stated above](#every_thing), physics is "things that are described not-only-by-definition", which contrasts with metaphysics which we described as "things that are described only by definition."
 The part of the description that is not-only-by-definition is everything else, which we call physics.
 Unlike metaphysics, physics do not provide us with a definiton for everything.
 We have no way of knowing if physical things are by definition true or not-true.
 We find that some physical things are reproducible.
 We find, perhaps surprisingly, that formal metaphysics describes these reproducible physical things extremely well.

 ### The metaphysics of physics